 New bitcoins are created by mining.
 Your friend who mines is a “small money printing house”

-Considering that each of our neighbors can mine and thus make money for themselves from nothing, someone would say that this is a catastrophic recipe for inflation, but it is not.
+Considering that each of our neighbors can mine and thus make money for themselves from nothing, someone would say that this is a catastrophic recipe for inflation, but it’s not.
 Bitcoin is actually a deflationary currency, and here’s why.

-Second, he limited the algorithm in the beginning so that the total number of bitcoins that could ever be created is 21 million.
-To date, already over 90% of this projected amount of bitcoin has been generated, about 19 million.
+Second, he limited the algorithm in the beginning so that the total number of bitcoins that could ever be created is (almost) 21 million.
+To date, already over 90% of this projected amount of bitcoin has been generated, over 19.5 million.
 The more bitcoins there are, the smaller the reward, so inflation is further prevented.
-When the miners mine all 21 million bitcoins, this reward will be zero, and the miners will earn only from transactions.
+When the miners mine all 21 million bitcoins, this reward will be zero, and the miners will earn only from transaction fees.

 Why is the data in the blockchain immutable?

-Let’s say that two years ago, Chris sent Mark 500 $usd.
+Let’s say that two years ago, Chris sent Mark $500.
 That information is in some ancient block in blockchain.
-And now someone wants to change that, to write that he sent him 100 $usd.
+And now someone wants to change that, to write that he sent him only $50.

-The thing is that the number that the miners found to conclude the transaction in the chain fits only if it reads as follows: “Chris -> Mark 500 $usd”.
+The thing is that the number that the miners found to conclude the transaction in the chain fits only if it reads as follows: “Chris -> Mark $500.”
 If anything in the content of the transaction changes, it can no longer be part of the (current) chain.
-Computers around the world, which keep their copy of the blockchain, would refuse something like this.
+Computers (nodes) around the world, which keep their copy of the blockchain, would refuse something like this.

-Millions of people around the world are “miners”, and they will forever benefit from what they do.
-In return, the entire bitcoin system gets infinite security, because this huge number of miners guarantees that the information will be protected forever.
+Millions of computers are mining The Bitcoin, and many people benefit from what they do.
+In return, the entire bitcoin system gets infinite security, because this huge number of miners guarantees that the information will be protected forever because no one can acquire majority of mining power, and control majority of nodes.
 That is the power of decentralization.

 So, it is impossible to change the information in the blockchain, ever.